notnavindu/kotaa/README.md

 ## License

-Distributed under the TODO: License.
+Distributed under the GPL-3.0 License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>